Shōgun (2024 TV series)

 Shōgun is an American historical drama television series created by Rachel Kondo and Justin Marks.
 It is based on the 1975 novel by James Clavell, which was previously adapted into a 1980 miniseries.
 Its ensemble cast includes Hiroyuki Sanada, Cosmo Jarvis, Anna Sawai, Tadanobu Asano, Takehiro Hira, Tommy Bastow, and Fumi Nikaido.
 The production features a mostly Japanese cast and the majority of the dialogue is in the Japanese language.

-Initially conceived as a miniseries, the first season premiered its first two episodes on February 27, 2024, on FX and FX on Hulu, with the rest being released weekly until April 23, 2024.
+Initially conceived as a miniseries, the first season premiered its first two episodes on February 27, 2024, on FX on Hulu and FX, with the rest being released weekly until April 23, 2024.
 It received widespread critical acclaim, particularly for the directing, writing, visuals, production values, performances of its cast, and faithfulness to the source material.
-Following its success, a second and third season began early development.
+Following its success, a second and third season began early development, with the second season starting principal photography in January 2026.

 In 2024, Shōgun became the first Japanese-language series to win a Primetime Emmy Award for Outstanding Drama Series, with its first season winning 18 categories at the 76th Primetime Emmy Awards and 76th Primetime Creative Arts Emmy Awards, setting a new record as the most awarded single season of television in Emmy history.
 It additionally received four Golden Globe Awards, including Best Television Series – Drama and acting wins for Sanada, Sawai, and Asano.
-The series also won a Peabody Award at the 85th Annual Ceremony.
+The first season also received a Peabody Award at the 85th Annual Ceremony.

 Premise

-Shōgun follows "the collision of two ambitious men from different worlds, John Blackthorne, a risk-taking English sailor who ends up shipwrecked in Japan, a land whose unfamiliar culture will ultimately redefine him, and Lord Toranaga, a shrewd, powerful daimyo, at odds with his own dangerous political rivals.
-The storyline also includes Lady Mariko, a woman with invaluable skills but dishonorable family ties, who must prove her value and allegiance."
+Shōgun follows "the collision of two ambitious men from different worlds, John Blackthorne, a risk-taking English sailor who ends up shipwrecked in Japan, a land whose unfamiliar culture will ultimately redefine him, and Lord Yoshii Toranaga, a shrewd, powerful daimyo, at odds with his own dangerous political rivals.
+The series also includes Lady Toda Mariko, a woman with invaluable skills but dishonorable family ties, who must prove her value and allegiance."

 Clavell's Shōgun is historical fiction.
 The character of Blackthorne is loosely based on the historical English navigator William Adams, who rose to become a samurai under Tokugawa Ieyasu, a powerful feudal lord (daimyō) who later became the military ruler of Japan (shōgun) and the founder of the Tokugawa shogunate.
 Ieyasu is the basis for the character of Yoshii Toranaga.

-Shōgun is a bilingual television series being originally both in Japanese and English (which includes diegetically spoken Dutch and Portuguese).
+Shōgun is a bilingual television series made in Japanese and English, with some Dutch and Portuguese.